Travancore, Victoria: Description

+History

 Travancore takes its name from the Travancore Mansion and Estate, a property in the area owned by Henry Madden.
 Madden purchased the property, previously Flemington House, from the relatives of Hugh Glass in 1906, and renamed it.
 Madden exported horses to India, hence the property being named after the former southern Indian kingdom of Travancore, the present-day city of Trivandrum, now part of the Indian state of Kerala.
 When the land around Travancore Mansion was subdivided, many of the streets were named in keeping with the Indian theme, including Baroda Street, Lucknow Street, Bengal Street, Cashmere Street and Mangalore Street.
 Some of the houses reflect the Old English architecture of the former Travancore region of India.

 Travancore Mansion was purchased by the Victorian Government and became a special education school.
 The building was demolished in the 1940s, and the area is now occupied by the Travancore campus of Royal Children's Hospital Mental Health Service.
 The Flemington Primary School has the ornate gates that once belonged to the Travancore Mansion.

+Heritage listings

+The following places in Travancore are listed on the Victorian Heritage Register: